Bgujer/ROAM-Robotic_Welding_Senior_Design/docs/index.md

   <p class="roam-kicker">Progress Highlights</p>
   <div class="roam-grid roam-grid--two">
     <article class="roam-card">
-      <h3>Initiating Welds from Controler</h3>
+      <h3>Initiating Welds from Controller</h3>
       <p>Tied into the manual welder trigger and retrofitted it to actuate off of a signal sent from our controller.</p>
     </article>
     <article class="roam-card">
       <h3>Full Cell Design</h3>
-      <p>Designed a cell to be an all-in-one system, allowing for easy moves across factory floors - simulating an end product similar to $100k+ turn-key systems.</p>
+      <p>Designed a cell to be an all-in-one system, allowing easy movement across factory floors, similar to $100k+ turnkey systems.</p>
     </article>
   </div>
 </section>